idlelearner/DistributedSystems/clientserver/src/clientserver/README.txt

 >>java Server <portNo>
 >>java clientA <hostname> <portno>

-ServerLogFile.txt and clientLogFile.txt will be created in the same directory
+ServerLogFile.txt will be created in the same directory as Server file

 Stop the server(This is required because logger has stopped in server) Start the server again.